 What if I plan to study abroad in winter 2021 or later?

 The UO values the opportunity to provide students with a positive and safe study abroad experience.
-We are hopeful we will be able to offer this option to students as early as winter term.
+We are hopeful we will be able to offer this option to students as soon as feasible.

 To ease decision making when applying for future study abroad programs, all study abroad deposits will be fully refundable; students will incur no financial penalty.